 Sony’s mobile phone weak sides that led to failure:

 - Good ideas, bad execution

 - Slow development

-Sony entered into the mobile-phone business in 2001 in cooperation with Ericsson.
-At the peak in 2007, Sony Ericsson had a 9% global share of the market.
+Sony entered the mobile phone business in 2001 in cooperation with Ericsson.
+At its peak in 2007, Sony Ericsson had a 9% global share of the market.
 But things tumbled abruptly thereafter as the iPhone and new Android phones started changing the market forever.
-Against these game changers, Sony offered overly priced phones with an average set of the features.
-Consumers instantly switched to cheaper phones with better design in all departments.
+Against these game-changers, Sony offered overly priced phones with an average set of features.
+Consumers instantly switched to cheaper phones with a better design in all departments.
 Sony’s management reacted to this shift, but the reaction was too slow, and the execution of the great ideas was affected by high operational costs and ineffective supervision.